embeddedTS/service-mma8451/README.md

     npm install service-mma8451

 The device you are running on must have kernel support for the mma8451.
-This code has been tested on a Technologic Systems [TS-7680 with accelerometer option](https://wiki.embeddedarm.com/wiki/TS-7680#Accelerometer), compiling and installing support for boards shipped without it can be found [here](https://wiki.embeddedarm.com/wiki/TS-7680#Compile_the_Kernel).
+This code has been tested on a embeddedTS [TS-7680 with accelerometer option](https://wiki.embeddedTS.com/wiki/TS-7680#Accelerometer), compiling and installing support for boards shipped without it can be found [here](https://wiki.embeddedTS.com/wiki/TS-7680#Compile_the_Kernel).

 # Usage